-Some congenital heart defects do not show signs within the first days or even weeks of life.
-Sometimes babies with significant congenital heart disease may not have a murmur after birth.
-Therefore, some babies may not show signs of significant congenital heart disease until after they become very sick.
+CHD affects about 40,000 U.S. births per year.1 Some congenital heart defects don’t show signs within the first days or even weeks of life.
+Sometimes, babies with significant CHD may not have a heart murmur after birth.
+Therefore, some babies may not show signs of significant CHD until after they become very sick.
 If healthcare providers discover a heart problem before a baby becomes ill, then the baby will have a better chance to do well with any necessary surgeries or procedures.
-Early diagnosis of the heart problem may also prevent damage to other organs that may occur when a baby becomes sick due to congenital heart disease.
+Early diagnosis of the heart problem may also prevent damage to other organs that may occur when a baby becomes sick due to CHD.

-While pulse oximetry screening cannot rule out all forms of congenital heart disease, it is a good starting point for evaluating many serious types of congenital heart defects.
-In 2011, the U.S. Department of Health and Human Services recommended the pulse oximetry screening should be included in the routine evaluation that all newborn babies undergo before they are discharged from the hospital after birth.
-More and more states are adopting this test as a routine procedure to be done on all newborn babies before they go home from the hospital.
+While pulse oximetry screening cannot rule out all forms of CHD, it’s a good starting point for evaluating many serious types of congenital heart defects.
+In 2011, the U.S. Department of Health and Human Services (HHS) recommended that pulse oximetry screening should be included in the routine evaluation that all newborn babies undergo before they’re discharged from the hospital after birth.2 More and more states are adopting this test as a routine procedure to be done on all newborn babies before they go home from the hospital.

 Information for parents of children with pediatric heart conditions.
 Read more about conditions, tests, and treatments for congenital heart disease.